-The main temporary differences are the tax credit on assets measured at FVOCI and under expenses carryforward.
-The main deferred tax liabilities are under intangible assets acquired in business combination and FIDC.
+(a) The main temporary differences are the tax credit on assets measured at FVOCI and under expenses carryforward.

 Under Brazilian tax law, temporary differences and tax losses can be carried forward indefinitely.
 However, the loss carryforward can only be used to offset up to 30% of taxable profit for the year.